kundwa-iriza/COA-Taskforce/README.md

 If the length of the string is divisible by 5, replace each character with its ASCII code.
 If the length of the string is divisible by both 3 and 5 (i.e., divisible by 15), perform both operations in the order specified above.

-Instructions to Set Up and Run the Project

 Instructions to Set Up and Run the Project Prerequisites